-The MA in English (TESOL) is an intensive program that can be completed in four quarters.
-The program is designed to foster the awareness, understanding, and skills necessary for the effective teaching of English to speakers of other languages.
+The TESOL specialization is an intensive program designed to foster the awareness, understanding, and skills necessary for the effective teaching of English to speakers of other languages.
 Through study in language, pedagogy, and culture, it prepares educators to work with adult language learners in the United States and abroad.
+For their culminating experience, students select a thesis or exam option.
 Graduates are qualified to work in colleges and universities, private institutes, and programs and schools in the United States and abroad that provide instruction in English.